Non-admitted patient service event

 |Guide for use:|

 The period of interaction can be broken but still regarded as one service event if it was intended to be unbroken in time.
-This covers those circumstances in which treatment during a service event is temporarily interrupted for unexpected reasons, for example, a healthcare provider is called to assess another patient who requires more urgent care.
-Where a healthcare provider is unable to complete the interaction, it is considered to be a service event only if the definition of service event (above) is met.
+This covers those circumstances in which treatment during a service event is temporarily interrupted for unexpected reasons, for example, a clinician is called to assess another patient who requires more urgent care.

 |Related metadata references:|